suxing9980/learn_pytorch/README.md

-# learn_pytorch
+# learn_tensorflow
-codes and notes with learning pytorch
+codes and notes with learning tensorflow